wboykinm/billmorris.io/blog/_posts/2026-07-01-atlas-miscellaneous-17.md

 ![3](/shoals/assets/img/2026-07-01_3.jpg)
 _The Kantubek facility, present day_

 This brings us back to those furrows.
-Without water to hold down the dust, and without vegetation to slow the winds, various projects have begun to tame the new landscape, most notably with the system of windbreak trenches that is clearly visible in satellite imagery along the Southern and Eastern shores of what now remains of the Western Aral Sea.
+Without water to hold down the dust, and without vegetation to slow the winds, various projects have begun to tame the new landscape.
+This includes the system of windbreak trenches that is clearly visible in satellite imagery along the Southern and Eastern shores of what now remains of the Western Aral Sea.
 In some cases, these are the groundwork of massive planting campaigns, [using native Black Saxaul shrubs](https://pulitzercenter.org/stories/bringing-life-back-central-asias-desertified-aral-sea) to bind the sand from the relative protection of the dug rows.
 Thousands of miles of trench have already been plowed, [funded partly by the now-dismembered USAID](https://web.archive.org/web/20250330051122/https://kz.usembassy.gov/usg-celebrates-oasis-project-to-restore-aral-sea-ecosystem/), as well as by the World Bank.
 On the vast open desert that once was a seabed, some of the workers have taken the time to carve the names of Uzbek cities into the ground:

 ![3b](/shoals/assets/img/2026-07-01_3b.jpg)